intelie/challenge-chart-plot/README.md

 ```
 {type: 'start', timestamp: 1519780251293, select: ['min_response_time', 'max_response_time'], group: ['os', 'browser']}
 ```
-The above event defines that, for each different value of the pair (os, browser), we may plot two lines: one that represents the minimum response time, and one that represents the maximum response time.
+In this example, for each different value of the pair (os, browser), we may plot two lines: one that represents the minimum response time, and one that represents the maximum response time.
 That is: if there are two different values for os and two different values for browser, we should have 8 different lines plotted.

 ### span
 Events of type *span* define what is the visible date range for the chart.
 A new event of this type may make the chart update its boundaries.